tali0n-git/Prime_Finder/README.md

 ## PRIME FINDER:

-Prime numbers may have a pattern in their binary form which an AI model could possibly elucidate using certain ML techniques.
+Prime numbers may have a pattern in their binary form, which an AI model could elucidate using certain ML techniques.

 # My goal is to guide the AI into uncovering these patterns, starting with a dataset of binary numbers from 0 to 16,777,216.